mkarajohn/htmx-test/README.md

 **Node v18+ required.**

-There are no fancy build scripts and auto runners.
+There are no fancy build scripts.

 Start the content server with `npm run server`.
-Contents are served from the `dist/` dir, so make sure to have "built" the frontend files first

-Start the api server with `npm run api`

-Build the frontend manually whenever you make a change to anything in the `frontend/` dir by running `npm run build`

-Changes to the api or the content server require a server restart in order to take effect.

-If you want to feel fancy you can have the `tailwindcss` process watch for changes in your CSS files with `tailwind:watch` but you probably won't need it.
+CSS is served from `public/`

+Server restarts automatically on file changes.

+CSS generation only runs on server start.
+If you want to rebuild your CSS you will have to run `npm run tailwind`

 **DISCLAIMER**

-This is not finished (it will be when there is parity with [this](https://github.com/mkarajohn/orfium-react-workshop-demo-app/tree/third-pass))
+This is now considered finished as it has reached feature parity with [this](https://github.com/mkarajohn/orfium-react-workshop-demo-app/tree/third-pass)), for the most part

-There are still some bugs and unresolved problems

 ## Things that work

-* The api returns html instead of json
+- The api returns html instead of json
-* the bloglist on the left loads and is searchable
+- the bloglist on the left loads and is searchable
-* The blog content shows and closes based on selected blog item from the list
+- The blog content shows and closes based on selected blog item from the list
-* You can create a new blogpost and submit it
+- You can create a new blogpost and submit it

-## Things that don't work

-* The preview panel during blog creation
+- The preview panel during blog creation

+## Things that don't work (kinda)

+- Expanded/collapsed state of the list items is not consistent when the list updates completely (e.g. after a search)
+- Adding a new bloglist while in search will show the new entry even if it does not match the search criteria